 … unless the schema is explicitly prefixed:

-The recommendation is absolutely clear here: Don’t use temporary tables having the same name as persistent tables.
+The recommendation is absolutely clear here: Don't use temporary tables with the same name as persistent tables.
 All it does is causing trouble and pain.